EmilyMayGrout/coatithon_code/code_review/README.txt

 steps for the data analysis for the low res fission fusion paper

 #this paper has analysis on three coati groups (Presedente, Galaxy, and Trago).
 Because Trago didn't show fission-fusion
-behaviours, they have less code than Galaxy and Presedente for review.
-Below is the information for the code that needs to be reviewed and the names of the data files for each group where the plots were made from.
+behaviours, they have less code than Galaxy and Presedente.

 #install packages: